user0610/bluebucketpi/README.md

 @reboot cd /path/to/project/; python3 print_status_epaper.py
 0 5 * * * cd /path/to/project/static/time-lapse/; ffmpeg -f image2 -r 30 -i ./%05d.jpg -vcodec mpeg4 -vb 4M -y time-lapse.mp4
 ```

+## Wiring

+Check out [pinout.xyz](https://pinout.xyz/) for pin details.
+We will use BOARD (Broadcom) pin assignment, which is the sequential number just next to the pin (There is an exception for the DHT22 sensor that I called out in the code).

+### Relay Pins

+DHT sensor:
+ - Signal to 40 or GPIO21(in the code needs to be entered the BCM number: 21)
+Soil moisture sensor:
+ - Signal plugs into the ADS1115at: A0
+ADS1115:
+ - SCL-> 5 (SCL on rpi)
+ - SDA -> 3 (SDA on rpi)

+more TBD...

+PUMP_PIN=38 # To relay channel IN1
+IN2_PIN=36 # for fans
+IN3_PIN=32 # available... potentially heat mat, not use yet.
+IN4_PIN=37 # for lights

 ## Pics
 [Gallery in imgur](https://imgur.com/gallery/pSPXdEN)